 How we came to live in the wild (three-and-a-half miles from the nearest town).

-When I was a child, I would stand on the side porch of our suburban home and look down the hill past the developments to the expanses of farmland that stretched out beyond.
+When I was a child, I would stand on the side porch of our suburban home and look down the hill past the developing landscape to the expanses of farmland that stretched out beyond.
 I wished I could be there where I could be with the animals and roam.

 My Aunt would occasionally throw us into the back of her station wagon and haul us off to go for a hike, explore a mine, or go camping.
 These adventures instilled in me a love of nature.

 I went on to spend most of my life living in the suburbs, the idea of having a home in the mountains or country always in the back of my mind.